 If you’re reading this blog I’m sure that by now you’ve done some research and have heard the phrase, “Content is King.”
 Well, for most it’s a fact.
-For those which the phrase rings true to, content has and continues to make its way to the front of all digital marketing strategies.
+For those to whom the phrase rings true, content marketing is a major component of ongoing digital marketing strategies.
 Establishing well-defined content marketing goals is the critical first step in developing a successful content strategy to drive business growth.

 But what makes it worthy of such a title?
-Creating unique, high-quality content that is engaging and useful adds value to your products and services, results in high impact value for SEO, encourages customer engagement, and most importantly, follows your business goals.
+Creating unique, high-quality content that is engaging and useful adds value to your products and services, results in high impact value for SEO, encourages customer engagement, and most importantly, helps you achieve your business goals.

 Content marketing isn’t just about generating as many words as possible, however.
 If you want to build a successful content strategy, it helps to start by setting goals.
 In this post, I’ll talk about the five content marketing goals worth pursuing, and why you’ll want to pursue them.

-Let’s take a look at what valued content – meaning text, video, surveys, podcasts, images, infographics, webinars – whatever content is relevant to your business – brings to the table, and how to achieve these goals.
+Let’s take a look at what valued content – meaning text, video, surveys, podcasts, images, infographics, webinars, and whatever content is relevant to your business – brings to the table, and how to achieve these goals.

 Setting Content Marketing Goals

 As you set content marketing goals, consider the following elements to add to your agenda:

 Developing brand awareness is the most common goal for content marketing.
 By generating fresh original content that your consumers find interesting, is relevant, and offers value, it establishes your brand as a voice that exhibit expertise and authority.